Nordenskiöld Land National Park

+Nordenskiöld Land National Park (Nordenskiöld Land nasjonalpark), also known as Nordenskjøld Land National Park, is a national park in Spitsbergen island in the Svalbard archipelago, Norway.

-The park covered the southern part of Nordenskiöld Land, on the north shore of Van Mijenfjorden.
-The park included Reindalen, which is Svalbard's largest ice-free valley and features moraines, rock glaciers, pingos and avalanche features.
+Opened in 2003, the park covers the southern part of Nordenskiöld Land, on the north shore of Van Mijenfjorden.
+The park includes Reindalen, which is Svalbard's largest ice-free valley and features moraines, rock glaciers, pingos and avalanche features.
 The valley has lush vegetation and the lower part is a wetland.
 The area is important for reindeer, Arctic fox, waders, geese and ducks.